hafizramiz/weather_app/README.md

 ## Features:

-Current Location Weather: Utilizes the device's GPS to display the current weather conditions based on the user's location.
+- **Current Location Weather:** Utilizes the device's GPS to display the current weather conditions based on the user's location.

-City-based Weather: Allows users to manually input a city name to retrieve weather updates for that location.
+- **City-based Weather:** gAllows users to manually input a city name to retrieve weather updates for that location.

-OpenWeatherMap Integration: Fetches real-time weather details from the OpenWeatherMap API, ensuring accurate and up-to-date information.
+- **OpenWeatherMap Integration:** Fetches real-time weather details from the OpenWeatherMap API, ensuring accurate and up-to-date information.

 ## 🤓 Author